50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 which quickly follows as per the product as

-Therefore, in this case the non-dimensional groupings involved are such that
+Therefore, in this case, the dimensionless groupings involved are such that

-The AIAA Design Build & Fly (DBF) team need to determine the factors that influence the aerodynamic drag on a rectangular banner being towed behind their airplane.
+The AIAA Design Build & Fly (DBF) team must determine the factors influencing the aerodynamic drag on a rectangular banner being towed behind their airplane.

 The relationship between the drag on the banner and the air properties can be written in the general functional form as